bsdpot/potluck/loki/README.md

 # Explanation

-There are several components to having a searchable log-ingestor.
+There are several components to having a searchable log-ingestor:

 ## 1. Remote syslog server accepting incoming logs